Before getting into my thoughts and experiences using the GFX100 and GFX100S cameras, here are a few photographs.

 In my research about the GFX system, I found many articles about the camera's capabilities, additional accessories and options.
 I do not want to be duplicative, however, notwithstanding the Custom Memory Location bug I detailed above, I am extremely impressed with the GFX system and I am glad I chose it.
 I know there are many other aspects of the GFX100 that I like and have failed to mention; I’m sure there will be even more I discover in time.
 Kudos to Fuji!

-Update: It has been over one year since I wrote this post.
-My camera settings have evolved i.e. I shoot with 50L ISO, among other settings.
+It has been over a year since I wrote the above.
+My camera settings have evolved i.e., I shoot in Manual over Aperture mode often, I use 50L ISO, among other settings.
 I have also added the GFX100S to my kit as a backup, however, I use both bodies interchangeably.
 I have grown accustomed to the GFX camera system and it is increasingly closer to how I feel about the Hasselblad system.
 As an artist photographer, my use of cameras may differ than other types of photographers i.e. architecture or portraiture.
 My use of a camera must be fluid, it must not be about the technology, my art is about my creativity, not a camera's performance.
-Therefore, this review is more about my experience in adapting [to] the GFX as opposed to a technical review, of which there are thousands.
+Therefore, this review is more about my experiences adapting to the GFX as opposed to a technical review, of which there are thousands.